 Venison and Mushroom Gravy

-This one takes a little longer to prepare than a simple venison steak, but it adds another layer of satisfaction to a table full of hungry hunters who want something solid and hearty.
+This one takes a little longer to prepare than a simple venison steak, but it adds another layer of satisfaction to a table full of hungry hunters who want something solid and hearty for their main course.

-For this recipe, you’ll need 2 pounds of cubed venison steak (or stew meat).
+For this recipe, you'll need 2 pounds of cubed game meat (or stew meat).

-- Add 1 tablespoon butter and 1 tablespoon olive oil to a large hot pan, and sauté venison to desired temperature, about 5-7 minutes.
+- Add 1 tablespoon butter and 1 tablespoon olive oil to a large hot pan or cast iron skillet, and sauté venison to desired temperature on your stovetop, about 5-7 minutes.

 - Remove venison from the pan, and add 8 ounces of sliced mushrooms.
 Sauté on high for two minutes, then add 1 1/2 cups vegetable or brown broth and 2 tablespoons soy sauce.